mrcavalcanti/mosaicoo/docs/sources/visualizations/node-graph.md

 Usually, nodes show two statistical values inside the node and two identifiers just below the node, usually name and type.
 Nodes can also show another set of values as a color circle around the node, with sections of different color represents different values that should add up to 1.

 For example, you can have the percentage of errors represented by a red portion of the circle.
 Additional details can be displayed in a context menu which is displayed when you click on the node.
-There also can be additional links in the context menu that can target either other parts of Grafana or any external link.
+There also can be additional links in the context menu that can target either other parts of Mosaicoo or any external link.

 ![Node graph navigation](/static/img/docs/node-graph/node-graph-navigation-7-4.gif 'Node graph navigation')